-Construction Facts About Brazil's Christ the Redeemer
+The Construction of Brazil's Christ the Redeemer Statue

 The Christ the Redeemer statue is one of the most important monuments in Brazil, situated at the top of Mount Corcovado in the Tijuca National Forest.
-It sits 2,320 feet above Rio de Janeiro.
-Its design is credited to Heitor da Silva Costa, but a Frenchman was commissioned to sculpt the piece.
+The 98-foot-tall Art Deco statue soars on a mountaintop 2,320 feet above Rio de Janeiro and the ocean below, and blesses the region with outstretched arms that measure 92 feet from fingertip to fingertip.

 - Cristo Redentor, as the statue is known in Portuguese, measures 124 feet tall, including both the statue and its pedestal.
 It is 92 feet wide.

-- Christ the Redeemer weighs over 1,400 tons.
+- The monument weighs over 1,400 tons.

 - A chapel built inside the pedestal can accommodate over 150 people.